 \subsection{SYSTEMS WITH FINITE DOPING}

-In Fig.~\ref{SSPINdope002}, we plot $Z$, $g_t$, $\Delta_{\text{AFM}}$, $M$, $C_{12/3/4}$, $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$, $\langle D \rangle$ as function of $U$ at $\delta=0.02$ obtained from two- and six-site cluster approximations.
+In Fig.~\ref{SSPINdope002}, we plot $Z$, $g_t$, $\Delta_{\text{AFM}}$, $M$, $C_{12/3/4}$, $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$, $\langle D \rangle$ as function of $U$ at $\delta=0.02$ obtained from two- and six-site cluster approximations to further compare the results from these two slave-spin clusters.
 In Fig.~\ref{SSPINdope002}(a), the quasi-particle residue from six-site cluster is much smaller than that from two-site because of more quantum fluctuations, and becomes flattened when $U>U_{\text{Mott}}$.
 In Fig.~\ref{SSPINdope002}(b), the critical coupling strength for AFM transition from six-site cluster is $U_{\text{AFM}}=3.0$, while that from two-site locates at $U_{\text{AFM}}=25.0$, which indicates that two-site cluster is inadequate to describe the AFM transition in the honeycomb lattice because it keeps no track of the lattice symmetry.
-Moreover, in six-site cluster, the coupling strength for the crossover from weak to strong shifts from $U_{c}=5.4$ at half-filling to $U_{c}=5.8$ at $\delta=0.02$.
-In Fig.~\ref{SSPINdope002}(d), $C_{12}$ increases slowly when $U<U_{\text{Mott}}$, then rises dramatically as $U$ approaches $U_{\text{Mott}}$, and finally grows progressively as $U$ goes to infinity; while $C_{13}$ shows a maximum near $U_{\text{Mott}}$, and the reason is that the hopping probability between the next-nearest neighbors falls faster than the one between the nearest neighbors when $U$ is increased as demonstrated in our previous work on a square lattice~\cite{zeng2021}.
-Unlike $C_{12}$ and $C_{13}$, both are positive for all $U$'s, $C_{14}$ is negative at $\delta=0.02$ and its magnitude grows monotonically with the coupling strength, indicating that the holon and doublon between the next-next-nearest neighbors repulse each other, and this tendency is strengthened as $U$ increases.
-The negativity of $C_{14}$ can be understood as follows: according to our previous work~\cite{zeng2021}, $\langle N_1 D_4\rangle$ is connected to the hopping probability between site $1$ and $4$ that decreases dramatically with the growth of $U$ and $\delta$, i.e., in comparison to $\langle N_1D_4\rangle> \langle N_1\rangle\langle D_4\rangle $ at half-filling, $\langle N_1D_4\rangle < \langle N_1\rangle\langle D_4\rangle $ at $\delta=0.02$ and their difference will be widened by the increase of the coupling strength.
-In Fig.~\ref{SSPINdope002}(e), as shown by the blue line with $0<U<25$ (where the system within two-site approximation is in the PM state.) and the black line, the difference of $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ in PM state between two- and six-site cluster approximations is much smaller when $U>U_{\text{Mott}}$, denoting that the cluster size's effect on the properties of the system in the PM state is less important at large $U$ as the system becomes more localized and the inter-site correlations are much weaker in contrast to the weak-coupling limit.
-In Fig.~\ref{SSPINdope002}(f), there exists an inflection in $\langle D \rangle$ in the PM state around $U\approx10$, meaning the first-order Mott transition in the half-filled system turns into a continuous crossover at finite dopings.
+In Fig.~\ref{SSPINdope002}(d), $C_{12}$ increases slowly when $U<U_{\text{Mott}}$, then rises dramatically as $U$ approaches $U_{\text{Mott}}$, and finally grows progressively as $U$ goes to infinity; while $C_{13}$ shows a maximum near $U_{\text{Mott}}$, the reason for which is that the hopping probability between the next-nearest neighbors falls faster than the one between the nearest neighbors when $U$ is increased as demonstrated in our previous work on a square lattice~\cite{zeng2021}.
+Unlike $C_{12}$ and $C_{13}$, both positive for all $U$'s, $C_{14}$ is negative at $\delta=0.02$ and its magnitude grows monotonically with the coupling strength, indicating that the holon and doublon between the next-next-nearest neighbors repulse each other, whose tendency is strengthened as $U$ increases.
+In Fig.~\ref{SSPINdope002}(e), as shown by the blue line with $0<U<25$ (where the system within two-site approximation is in the PM state.) and the black line, the difference of $\langle H_{n_{c}\text{-site}}^{S}\rangle/n_{c}$ in PM state between two- and six-site cluster approximations is much smaller when $U>U_{\text{Mott}}$, denoting that the cluster size's effect on the properties of the system in the PM state is less important at large $U$ as the system becomes more localized, where the inter-site fluctuations are much weaker in contrast to the weak-coupling limit.
+In Fig.~\ref{SSPINdope002}(f), there exists an inflection in $\langle D \rangle$ in the PM state around $U\approx10t$, meaning that the first-order Mott transition at half-filling turns into a continuous crossover at finite dopings.
 For $U<8.0$, the double occupancy in the AFM state is smaller than that in the PM state while the opposite is true for $U>8.0$, bespeaking that the AFM at small $U$ is triggered by the interaction potential gain while that in the large $U$ limit is not driven by this mechanism.
 This picture can also be seen in Fig.~\ref{D-EK-DOPE002}, where exists a region ($5.4<U<8.0$) with $\Delta E_{U}^{(S)}<0$ and $\Delta E_{K}^{(S)}<0$, signaling that the AFM in this region is supported by both the kinetic energy and interaction potential gain.